juju/docs/src/en/help-oracle.md

 ## Networks and spaces

-Optionally, Juju enables you to easily associate Oracle Compute IP networks and exchanges with Juju's networks and spaces.
+An optional step allows you to easily associate Oracle Compute IP networks and exchanges with Juju's networks and spaces.

 To do this, sign in to your Oracle cloud domain, select the Compute service